akeneo/onboarder-helpcenter/content/md/retailer-onboarder/suppliers-management/manage-supplier.md

 ---
 # Create suppliers

-There are two ways to create suppliers into Akeneo Onboarder:
+There are two ways to create suppliers in Akeneo Onboarder:
 1. Fill in the supplier form,
 1. Import a flat files.